Sustainability

 In addition, we have a system in place for reporting to the Company if discovered through a whistleblower system.

-In addition, Open House Group Co.,LTD. Human Rights Policy sets out the items of "respect for human rights" to ensure that each employee takes action in consideration of human rights.
+In addition, Open House Group Human Rights Policy sets out the items of "respect for human rights" to ensure that each employee takes action in consideration of human rights.

 To respecting fundamental human rights based on the United Nations Universal Declaration of Human Rights and the laws and regulations of business locations, we also promote management training and other measures to prevent discriminatory conduct, words and actions, sexual harassment, power harassment, and bullying.
 We also strive to respect the diverse values, individuality, and privacy of individuals.